10 Great Western Attractions

 Redwood National Forest

-Trees of Mystery (a tourist attraction off of Hwy 101 in Klamath, CA) offers a fun, unique way to take in the beauty of the redwood via a gondola ride which soars up over 1500 feet to a scenic overlook.
+Trees of Mystery (a roadside attraction off of Hwy 101 in Klamath, CA) offers a fun, unique way to take in the beauty of the redwood via a gondola ride which soars up over 1500 feet to a scenic overlook.
 This is a great experience for first timers to the area.
-You will be mesmerized, both with the fun & scenic ride up pass the gigantic redwoods, and the views from the overlook at the top.
+You will be mesmerized, both with the fun & scenic ride up through the gigantic redwoods, and the views from the overlook at the top.